Myuuiii/JishoBot/README.md

 | j!about |           | Shows some information about the bot/project                 |
 | j!help  |           | Shows a help message listing the commands and how to use them |

+If a message is sent in a channel called "jisho-bot" the bot will automatically look up the definition without having to supply the `j!` command

 ## How to add the bot to my server

 Simple! click [this](https://discord.com/api/oauth2/authorize?client_id=916471247020376114&permissions=274878023680&scope=bot) link and select your server.